BloomTech-Labs/prismatopia/prismatopia.md

 1. Install Docker
     - <https://www.docker.com/>
-2. Install Yeoman
+1. Install Yeoman

-     - `npm install -g yo`
+    ```bash
-3. Install the Yeoman generator for Prismatopia
+    yarn global add yo
-     - `npm install -g yo`
+    ```

-4. Create your new project
+1. Install the Yeoman generator for Prismatopia

     ```bash
-    yo prismatopia
+    yarn global add @lambdaschool/generator-prismatopia
     ```

-5. Create your `.env`
+1. Create your new project

     ```bash
-    yo prismatopia:local-env
+    yo prismatopia
     ```

-6. Start Prismatopia locally
+1. Start Prismatopia locally

     ```bash
     make local-up
     ```

-7. Deploy the data model
+1. Deploy the data model

     ```bash
     make local-prisma-deploy
     ```

-8. Get a token for your local Prisma
+1. Get a token for your local Prisma

     ```bash
     make local-prisma-token
     ```

-9. Open the Prisma playground
+1. Open the Prisma playground
     - <http://localhost:7000>

-10. Open the 'HTTP Headers' setting in the GraphQL Platground and set your token, like this:
+1. Open the 'HTTP Headers' setting in the GraphQL Platground and set your token, like this:

    ```json
       {